Internal — Marketing Rollout Internal

 The Play

-A 48-hour early-access portal before every DSP drop.
-Email and community text do the driving.
+A 48-hour early-access portal at bradpaisley.com before every DSP drop.
+Community and email do the driving — Community first, email close behind.
 Instagram does the theater.
 The sound is retro 90s/2000s — so the rollout is too.

 Album Art Direction